 Argentem, according to Moneyhun, is "on the threshold" of delivering

 a fully integrated traffic and automation system with direct communication

 between databases, which it hopes to demonstrate at NAB.

 "It's not just schedules and logs, but other systems as well," he

 says.
 "We want to integrate operations to increase the benefits of what

 should be a perfect workflow, which hadn't existed before."

 While investing in traffic software has long made sense for larger stations,

-vein, Argentem has been adjusting the prices of ATBTraffic, charging more at
+that vein, Argentem has been adjusting the prices of ATBTraffic, charging more